-Owing to the popularity of Nourishing Traditions and its recommendation of whey in all fermented food recipes, newcomers to traditional foods tend to favor using whey drawn off from making homemade yogurt or from clabbering raw milk as their starter of choice; often this is a good idea as whey is inexpensive and abundant if you make your own yogurt or if you have access to raw milk.
+Newcomers to fermented foods tend to favor using whey drawn off from making homemade yogurt or from clabbering raw milk as their starter of choice; often this is a good idea as whey is inexpensive and abundant if you make your own yogurt or if you have access to raw milk.
 But just about any liquid that is rich in beneficial bacteria can be used, as can a packaged starter culture.

 For those people who are looking to use probiotic foods therapeutically and have a particular interest in consuming a specific strain of bacteria, choosing a starter culture with those strains may be of benefit.